typescript-eslint/typescript-eslint/docs/maintenance/ISSUES.md

 Most issues go through the following triage flow when created:

 1. Some user files the issue, and it is given the `triage` label automatically
-2. A maintainer will ensure the issue is valid:
+2. A maintainer ensures the issue is valid:
-   - If it doesn't fill out an appropriate template with enough information:
+   - If the poster didn't fill out an appropriate template with enough information:
      - Add the `please fill out the template` and `awaiting response` labels
      - Ask the poster for more information using a _Needs More Info_ response
    - If it's a duplicate of an issue that already exists: